Introduction

 Species Identification and Grouping:

-The initial step in categorizing SPF lumber involves identifying the specific species of Spruce, Pine, and Fir included in the batch.
-This grouping is based on similar physical and mechanical properties, which allows for consistent performance in structural applications.
+The initial step involves identifying the specific species of Spruce, Pine, and Fir in the batch, based on shared physical and mechanical properties to ensure consistent performance in structural applications.
 The species typically included are:

 - White Spruce and Engelmann Spruce